-Derivative financial instruments used by the Group are interest rate swaps.
+Derivative financial instruments used by the Group include interest rate swaps and foreign exchange forward contracts.
 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently remeasured at their fair value.
 The fair values of interest rate swaps are calculated by discounting estimated future cash flows based on the terms and maturity of each contract using market interest rates.
 The average interest rate is based on the outstanding balances at the start of the financial year.